 Wellington, New Zealand

-Number of categories includes the Hugo Awards, the Campbell Award, the Lodestar/YA Award, and any other special categories or awards announced that year.
+Number of categories includes the Hugo Awards, the Astounding Award, the Lodestar/YA Award, and any other special categories or awards announced that year.
 Discrepancies between total nominating categories and total voting categories are the result of categories with insufficient nominations being dropped from the final ballot.

 Chicon 2000 received 1,101 Hugo ballots, of which 475 were electronic ballots and 626 were paper ballots.
 30 ballots were invalid, which left 1,071 valid ballots.
 It is unclear how many of the 30 invalid ballots were paper vs. electronic.